Slash commands — `/plan` `/sync-api` `/review` `/ship`

 /plan <feature> — design from the BFF first

-When cross-directory work comes in — e.g. "reflect BGM context in automatic subtitle generation" — designing BFF, shared, and cmp simultaneously in a single agent's head always leaves one side underbaked.
+When cross-directory work comes in — e.g. "add an admin grant button that surfaces the new credit balance in the mobile user menu" — designing BFF, shared, and cmp simultaneously in a single agent's head always leaves one side underbaked.
 So the command forces six explicit phases:

 - Impact scope (BFF route? shared DTO? cmp UI? iOS adapter?)